What is Income Support?

 If you qualify for Income Support, the actual amount you get depends on your circumstances.

-Income support is a means-tested benefit which means entitlement is based on your income and savings and other capital, which will be looked at to see if they are low enough for you to qualify.
+Income support is a Eligibility depends on the amount of income and capital you have.
+See full definition which means entitlement is based on your income and savings and other capital, which will be looked at to see if they are low enough for you to qualify.

 Income Support can be paid on its own if you have no other income or can top up other benefits or part-time earnings to the basic amount the law says you need to live on.